Fruity Iced Tea Recipes

 - Handful of raspberries

-- ½ cup mint, rosemary, lavender or ginger simple syrup to taste**
+- ½ cup mint, rosemary, lavender or ginger simple syrup (see below) to taste

 Fill a large pitcher with tea and add all the fruits.
 Add the flavored syrup of your liking and stir to mix.
 Serve over ice or chilled right out of the fridge.
 The longer it sits, the more infusion of fruit flavor the tea takes on.
 It will keep for a few days in the refrigerator.